TReed1104/glsl-shader-builder/README.md

 * .comp - a compute shader

 ### Shader component files
 For your shader component files, we ask that you use the ".glsl" file extension.
-This extension was chosen so that your GLSL functions and variables are correctly identified by most modern IDEs as the correct languages.
+This extension was chosen so that component files are correctly identified by most modern development environments as the being GLSL source code.